LEMMA-TB/LEMMA-TB2021/README_LEMMA2018.md

 - Restricted gamma conversion scoring to before magnet (since irrelevant if after )
 - Fixed an error leading to huge file size if GammaConv is selected (dofill repeted in StepAc)

+2018.08.13 by collamaf
+- General cleaning of code in view of 2018 TB
+- Now CaloMap is brought to final output file in case of MT

 `